cbutler112358/cbutler112358.github.io/_pages/publications.md

 screening for </i>methicillin-resistant Staphylococcus aureus<i> (MRSA) at hospital admission and discharge</i>.
 Manuscript submitted for publication; Arxiv: q-bio.PE/1911.07711, 2019.

 My undergraduate thesis on a mathematical model of the opioid epidemic, which received highest honors, can be found <a href="https://digitalcommons.library.umaine.edu/honors/630/" target="_blank"  rel="noopener noreferrer">here</a>.

+<h2>In preparation (to appear in the coming months)</h2>

+<b>Butler, C.</b>, and P. Stechlinski.
+Modeling opioid abuse: A case study of the opioid crisis in New England.
+(In preparation.)

+<b>Butler, C.</b>, and A. Lloyd.
+How the consequences of genetic load are modulated by density-dependence.
+(In preparation.)

 <pre>